elmi-elmi/elmi-elmi/README.md

 ### Hi there 👋
-Real Project I work on (not completed):
+Real Projects I work on (not completed):

 1 - <a href="https://shaterman.yasna.live/shop/AGWAy">Shaterman</a>
 2 - <a href="https://quarkino.yasna.live/en">Quarkino</a>